kjhsdgf/Collin-Neural-Network/Documents/Network Class/Documentation.md

 #### Syntax:
 	void Network :: SGD();
 #### Description:
+SGD stands for the idea of Stochastic Gradient Descent to speed up the learning of the network.
 This method is responsible to complete a forward pass and backward pass on a mini batch and compute the average nabla_b and nabla_w vectors over the batch.
-SGD() is responsible to read in the expected values from the expected_values file and assign the values to the Expected_Values matrix.
+It reads in the expected values from the expected_values file and assign the values to the Expected_Values matrix.
 It starts a loop which goes upto the batch_size.
 This loop calls the ForwardPropagation() and BackPropagation() for each training input data at a particular mini_batch_index.
 Once the loops ends, it is responsible to update the values of weights and biases using the sum of cost partials.

 ### 6. Train()
 #### Syntax: